SamatarMumin/csci3055u-project-template/README.md

 ## About the language

 > Kotlin is a statically typed programming language based around java virtual machine.
-A programming languague suited towards Android developers helps for the bulding of apps.
+A programming language suited towards Android developers helps for the building of apps.
-Kotlin uses aggressive type interferce, meaning it can tell what type of data a function is using based on the and how its being used.
+Kotlin uses aggressive type interface, meaning it can tell what type of data a function is using based on the and how its being used.
-This language is very smilar to the popular Java.
+This language is very similar to the popular Java.
 >
 # History:
 > - Created by Jetbrains the founders of intelij, Kotlin was founded in 2011